tc39/source-map/proposals/scopes.md

 * DATA field flags
   * Note: binary flags that specify if a field is used for this scope.
   * Note: Unknown flags would skip the whole scope.
-  * 0x1 has name
-  * 0x2 has definition
+  * 0x1 has definition
-  * 0x4 has callsite
+  * 0x2 has callsite
-* DATA info flags
-  * Note: binary flags that specify behavior of the scope.
-  * Note: Unknown flags can be ignored.
-  * 0x1 function
-    * Note: This is a function scope.
-  * 0x2 inherit parent bindings
-    * Note: Bindings for parent scope are still accessible in this scope.
-  * 0x4 skip when stepping
-    * Note: Debuggers are encouraged to step over this scope.
-  * 0x8 collapse
-    * Note: doesn't show the scope in the stack trace.
-* name: (only existing if `has name` flag is set)
-  * DATA offset into `names` field
-    * Note: This offset is relative to the offset of the last scope name or absolute if this is the first name
-  * Note: This name should be shown as function name in the stack trace
 * definition: (only existing if `has definition` flag is set)
   * DATA offset into `sources`
     * Note: This offset is relative to the offset of the last definition or absolute if this is the first definition
-  * DATA start line
-    * Note: This is relative to the start line of the last definition if it had the same offset into `sources` or absolute otherwise
-  * DATA start column
+  * DATA scope offset into `originalScopes[offset]`
-    * Note: This is relative to the start column of the last definition if it had the same offset into `sources` and the same line or absolute otherwise
+    * Note: This is an offset to the "Start Original Scope" item of the corresponding original scope tree.
+This offset is relative to the last `scope offset` of the same source `offset` or absolute if this is the first `scope offset`.
-  * DATA end line
-    * Note: This is relative to the start line
-  * DATA end column
-    * Note: This is relative to the start column if the end line is the same as the start line or absolute otherwise
-  * Note: Range in the original code that forms this scope.
 * callsite: (only existing if `has callsite` flag is set)
   * DATA relative offset into `sources`
   * DATA line